top of page

 Recap and call to action

-Don’t just stop the post.
-Summarize key takeaways and invite the reader to go deeper — subscribe, download something, or read the next guide.
+Don’t just end the post abruptly.
+Summarize the key takeaways, then invite the reader to explore further — whether that’s subscribing, downloading a free resource, or reading the next related guide.

-One thing I learned early on: people don’t read, they scan.
+One thing I learned early on: most people don’t read every word — they scan.

-If your post looks hard to digest, they’re out.
-That’s why I always keep paragraphs short, add bold highlights, and include visual cues to keep the flow smooth.
+That’s why I keep paragraphs short, use bold highlights, and include visual cues to make the post easier to follow.

-Your content might be incredible.
-But if the structure is chaotic, it won’t land.
+Your content might be full of value — but if the structure is hard to follow, it won’t land the way you want it to.

 Tip 4: Make It Visually Engaging

-Let’s be honest — people don’t just read online; they scan, skim, and bounce fast if the post feels heavy.
-That’s why visuals aren’t a bonus.
-They’re a core part of your pillar post strategy.
+Let’s be honest — people don’t just read online; they scan, skim, and bounce quickly if a post feels overwhelming.
+That’s why visuals aren’t just a bonus — they’re a core part of your pillar post strategy.

-When I started building long-form pillar posts, I made the mistake of focusing only on the writing.
+When I first started building long-form pillar posts, I focused almost entirely on the writing.

-But big blocks of text, no matter how valuable, pushed people away.
+But big blocks of text, no matter how valuable, made people leave faster.
 The turning point?
-I added screenshots, and infographics to break things up — and my engagement rate shot up.
+I began adding visuals like screenshots and infographics to break things up, and I noticed a clear improvement in engagement, especially when sharing content on LinkedIn.

-I must say, when it comes to writing, I’ve learned a lot on X. Over time, I’ve adjusted my style—moving from big text blocks to short, punchy chunks and bullets.
+I’ve also learned a lot from writing on X. Over time, I’ve moved from long text blocks to short, punchy chunks and bullet points.
+This small shift made my content easier to read — and easier to remember.

-Here’s how to keep readers hooked with visuals:
+Here’s how to keep readers engaged with visuals:

 Use relevant images, not filler

 Skip the generic stock photos.
-Every image should add meaning.
-For example, if you’re explaining a sales funnel, show the funnel.
-Don’t add a picture of someone high-fiving in an office.
+Every image should serve a purpose.
+If you’re explaining a sales funnel, show a diagram — not a random photo of people in a meeting.

 Embed videos when it makes sense

-Explaining a process?
+Explaining a step-by-step process?
 Use a short screencast.
 Trying to build connection?
-Add a quick face-to-camera clip.
-Video adds depth and builds trust fast.
+A quick face-to-camera clip can go a long way.
+Videos add depth and help build trust quickly.

 Custom graphics go a long way